viafintech/Barzahlen-Ruby/README.md

 #### Refund or Payment

-All required and applicable variables for a `refund` or `payment` slip is well documented in the [Barzahlen API v2 slip creation Documentation][api_documentation_slip].
+All required and applicable variables for a `refund` or `payment` slip is well documented in the [viafintech API v2 slip creation Documentation][api_documentation_slip].

 ### Retrieve Slip